 At the present, LN does not have any pets.
 However, if in the future we would consider a school pet, we will notify all parents and check all our records for any allergies and/ or medical conditions.
 We keep safety in mind, always.

-None of the children will be released to anyone less than eighteen years of age or anyone who appears to be intoxicated.
-Any adults (other than the parents) picking up a child are required to show a valid Minnesota State ID and will have to be on the list of authorized adults submitted by the parents that we keep on file.
+None of the children will be released to anyone who appears to be intoxicated.
+Any adults (other than the parents) picking up a child are required to show a valid State ID and will have to be on the list of authorized adults submitted by the parents that we keep on file.